How To Clean Old Keurig?

 Fill the water reservoir with a solution of equal parts water and distilled white vinegar.
 Let the solution sit for about 30 minutes to help dissolve any mineral buildup.
 Afterward, thoroughly rinse the reservoir with clean water.

-How To Descale Keurig K-express Essentials?
+How To Unclog Keurig Needle?

 Step 5: Descaling The Internal Components